-- b) First Aid at Sea, by Douglas Justins and Colin Berry, published by Adlard Coles Nautical, London - c) Le Guide de la medecine a distance, by Docteur J Y Chauve, published by Distance Assistance BP33 F-La Baule, cedex, France.
-An English translation may be available.

-4.08.2 A First Aid Kit shall be provided

-- 4.08.3 The contents and storage of the First Aid Kit should reflect the guidelines of the Manual carried, the likely conditions and duration of the passage, and the number of people aboard the yacht. - 4.08.5 At least one member of the crew shall be familiar with First Aid procedures, hypothermia and relevant communications systems (see OSR 6.02.7, 6.03.4)
+- a) International Medical Guide for Ships, World Health Organisation, Geneva - c) Le Guide de la medecine a distance, by Docteur J Y Chauve, published by Distance Assistance BP33 F-La Baule, cedex, France.
+An English translation may be available. - 4.08.2 A First Aid Kit shall be provided - 4.08.3 The contents and storage of the First Aid Kit should reflect the guidelines of the Manual carried, the likely conditions and duration of the passage, and the number of people aboard the yacht.